Hello, My Name is Powdery Mildew

 Powdery mildew is a major challenge for both global food producers and small scale gardeners.
 There are a number of ways to reduce your risk of becoming a victim of this pesky mildew.

 First and foremost, prevention is key.
 As the saying goes, “an ounce of prevention is worth a pound of cure”.
 Once it is in your environment, it is very difficult to eradicate.
 Taking preventative measures will help to mitigate risk and potentially save your garden from infestation.

-Powdery mildew spores are very hardy and can survive winter.
-Carefully screen any plants before you bring them in to your garden – both sides of the leaves, fruits, and stems.
-If you have the space, consider creating a ‘quarantine’ area where you can put new plants for the first few weeks.
-This may seem like a drastic step, but killing powdery mildew can be a significant amount of work.
+Powdery mildew spores are very hardy and weather resistant.
+They can even survive throughout the winter.
+Carefully screen any plants before bringing outdoor plants indoors for the colder season or when integrating new plants into your grow.
+Examine both sides of the leaves, fruits, and stems.
+If you have space, consider creating a ‘quarantine’ area where you can put new plants for the first few weeks.
+This may seem like a drastic step but consider that eradicating powdery mildew can be a significant amount of work.

 One thing to keep in mind, powdery mildew is host-specific.
 For example, a tomato plant that has been affected with powdery mildew that is directly touching a strawberry plant could result in the strawberry plant being unaffected.
 If the affected tomato plant were to come in contact with a neighboring tomato plant, it would most likely spread to the neighboring plant.